MichaelvOlst/marktplaats_scraper/README.md

 ```
 docker build -t scraper .
 docker run --rm -it scraper:latest
+or docker run --rm -it -v $(pwd)/storage:/storage scraper:latest
 ```
 ### Things to fix
 - [ ] Clean files older than x days
 - [ ] Notify the users by email
-- [ ] Attach the volume storage in the dockerfile
+- [x] Attach the volume storage in the dockerfile
 - [ ] Implement logging system with log4j2